14 MIN READ

 Country and Customs

-France is the largest country in Western Europe in terms of land area, and it has the ninth-largest economy in the world (and the second largest in Europe).
-It's also the world's most popular tourist destination, with more than 84.5 million visitors each year.
+France is the largest country in Western Europe in terms of land area, and it has the sixth-largest economy in the world (the third-largest in Europe).
+It's also the world's most popular tourist destination, with more than 88 million visitors each year.

 The French Alps line the border with Italy and Switzerland, and the Pyrenees establish the southern border with Spain; these regions are known for their world-class hiking and skiing trails....